vijayanajay/projects/mystockapp/app/docs/main.py.md

+**DEPRECATED - THIS DOCUMENTATION IS OUT OF DATE**

+**PLEASE REFER TO README.md IN THE PROJECT ROOT FOR CURRENT DOCUMENTATION.**

+This file does not reflect the current state of the main.py script, particularly the backtesting functionality, split dates, transaction costs, and other significant additions.
+It has been preserved for historical reference only.

 # File: D:/Code/projects/mystockapp/app/main.py

 This script serves as the main entry point for the stock analysis application.
 It provides a command-line interface for users to specify data fetching parameters and feature generation options, orchestrates the data download and feature calculation processes, and handles saving the results and optionally generating plots.